By Troy Ivan

 ROSIN BAG ETHANOL CLEANUP (freezer temp)

-By freezing the bags for a day and washing with freezer temp ethanol the cold temps help ethanol avoid picking up undesirables.
-After a 30-minute freezer temp soak the wash was processed and another 1.5g of clean oil similar above was collected.
+By freezing the bags for a day and washing them with freezer temp ethanol, the cold temps help ethanol avoid picking up undesirables.
+After a 30-minute freezer-temp soak, the wash was processed, and another 1.5g of clean oil similar to the above was collected.

 ROSIN BAG CONTENTS CLEANUP (freezer temp)

-The total pickup increased by a whopping 46% from the original 6.5g to a total of 9.5g (6.5g+1.5g+1.5g).
-The value of this cleanup becomes more important with higher quality material because the pickup from the cleanup will be better quality and even more of it.
+The total pickup increased by a whopping 46% from the original 6.5g to 9.5g (6.5g+1.5g+1.5g).
+The value of this cleanup becomes more critical with higher quality material because the pickup from the cleanup will be better quality and even more of it.

 2) ROSIN FLOWER & ETHANOL BAG CLEANUP (dry ice temp)

-Here we are going to do something similar to above (again with pretty average material that was old and not stored well) but using dry ice temps instead of freezer temps.
+Here, we will do something similar to the above (again with pretty average material that was old and not stored well) but using dry ice temps instead of freezer temps.
 Dry ice allows the cooling to reach -40°F and lower.
-The very low temps make it even more difficult for the ethanol to pick up chlorophyll, lipids, and wax resulting in a very clean and potent end product.
-For comparison sake, I also ran a straight ethanol extraction with the same Creamsicle flower using dry ice temps as well.
+The very low temps make it even more difficult for the ethanol to pick up chlorophyll, lipids, and wax, resulting in an immaculate and potent end product.
+For comparison, I also ran a straight ethanol extraction with the same Creamsicle flower using dry ice temps.

 CREAMSICLE FLOWER PRESSED